 Q. Will there be any training prior to the retreat?

 A. Yes.
 We will have a mandatory training meeting.
-These meetings will probably be on Zoom this year due to Covid.
+These meetings will be held the Sunday before each weekend.

 Q. What if I can't be there the whole time?